Tetrahydrocurcumin (THC, 'White Curcumin')

 Frequently asked questions about Tetrahydrocurcumin (THC, 'White Curcumin')

-The clinically studied dose for Tetrahydrocurcumin (THC, 'White Curcumin') is Human dosing for direct THC supplementation is not well established.
-Preclinical and supplement literature commonly references 100–500 mg/day equivalents, though robust human dose-finding RCTs are lacking..
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is Human dosing not well established; literature commonly references 100-500 mg/day equivalents, though robust human dose-finding RCTs are lacking.
+Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Limited human clinical safety data specific to direct tetrahydrocurcumin supplementation.
+For most healthy adults, Tetrahydrocurcumin is well tolerated at studied doses.
+Reported effects can include: Limited human clinical safety data specific to direct tetrahydrocurcumin supplementation.
 Generally well tolerated in preclinical models at studied doses.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Tetrahydrocurcumin is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Anticoagulants and antiplatelet drugs (warfarin, clopidogrel) — theoretical platelet effects by analogy to curcumin; monitor.
+Possible interactions include: Anticoagulants and antiplatelet drugs (warfarin, clopidogrel) — theoretical platelet effects by analogy to curcumin; monitor.
 Antidiabetic medications (insulin, sulfonylureas) — theoretical additive glucose-lowering effects; monitor blood sugar.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(3 citations)